freedesktop/amd-umr/doc/sphinx/source/profiler.rst

-When testing a shader compiler and/or a shader under testing a profile of where the GPU tends to spend time can be generated with the umr "--profiler" command:
+When testing a shader compiler and/or a shader under testing a profile of where the GPU tends to spend time can be generated with the umr "--profiler" command.

+The command repeatedly issues SQ_CMD halt/resume commands to see where any waves end up halting.
+This results in a GPU lockup temporarily which allows umr to read the rings and find IBs and shaders.
+A ring is considered "halted" if the read and write pointers do not move for 500 uSeconds which typically is enough for most pixel and vertex shaders but may not be enough for compute tasks resulting in race conditions trying to read GPU virtual memory.

+The command is:

 ::

-	--profiler <nsamples>

-Which will capture 'nsamples' many wave samples.
+	--profiler [pixel= | vertex= | compute=]<nsamples> [ring]

+Which will capture 'nsamples'-many wave samples.
+Optionally, a ring can be specified to profile shaders stored in different rings.
+This defaults to the 'gfx' ring.
+Additionally, the type of shader can be selcted for as well to only profile a given type of shader.

 The output then contains the sorted list of addresses and opcodes in descending order.
 For example,

 ::